SanderElias/Samples/projects/api-boundries/readme.md

-# Angular components API-boundaries talk.
+ng# Angular components API-boundaries talk.

 In this talk I will go over the beginnings of API design, what makes a good API, and how we can apply that to angular components.